Archetypes

 - Ravemon (MG)

 At the end of the turn, you blow yourself up to rip cards from the opponent's hand.
 Then, you play yourself back out.
-It's rogue but its unconventional way of interacting with the mechanics means it has surprising potential in certain matchups.
+Its level 3s are good, and its level 6s/7s are good, but because the connective tissue does fuck-all it sucks pretty bad.

 - Sleipmon (EN: "Kentaurosmon") (Y)

-Same gameplan as Dynasmon, but with a more consistent buildup, and more focused around debuffing the opponent with <Security Attack -1>.
+Same gameplan as Dynasmon, but with a more consistent buildup, more unsuspend power, and more access to bodies that play themselves out of security when trashed through.

 - Royal Knights (🏳️🌈)